zwpku/molann/README.rst

 Simple example
 ==============

-The follow code defines an ANN as a function of a bond distance and a dihedral angle.
+The following code defines an ANN as a function of a bond distance and a dihedral angle.

 .. code-block:: python